In this Section

 Dr. Harkins' current scholarship is focused on social justice in special education, specifically intersectional pedagogy, and sociocultural sustainability and disability studies in education.
 Rooted in Black feminist theory and culturally relevant pedagogy, Dr. Harkins' work examines the awareness and effects of multiple, intersecting sociocultural markers across special education communities, policies, and pedagogy.

 Dr. Harkins is on the Fulbright Specialist Roster and has served multiple roles on the Board of Directors for the Council for Exceptional Children’s (CEC) Division on Autism and Developmental Disabilities (DADD).
-Currently, she is on the presidential line for DADD.
+Currently, she is the president for DADD.
 Dr. Harkins also serves on the Publications Committee for CEC.
 She earned her doctorate in Educational Leadership and Supervision from American International College.
 She holds two MEds in Special Education from Lesley University, and a BA in Comparative Literature from the University of Massachusetts at Amherst.

 In her free time, she is fueled by live theater, music, her dogs, and plants.